OverTheWireOrg/OverTheWire-website/rules/index.md

 Legal information
 -----------------

-Copyright (c) 2007-2026 Over The Wire.
+Copyright (c) 2007-2026 OverTheWire.
 All rights reserved.

 All content on this platform -- including challenge descriptions, binary files, system configurations, <br>
-course structure, and instructional materials -- is the intellectual property of Over The Wire<br>
+course structure, and instructional materials -- is the intellectual property of OverTheWire<br>
 or the credited individual authors.
 Redistribution or reuse without written permission is prohibited.